openedx/edx-platform/docs/decisions/0013-library-reference-content-block.rst

 Decisions
 =========
-As of now, blockstore-backed content libraries(libraries v2) stores the blocks in blockstore and when the library is used in a course, the blocks are copied from Blockstore to Modulestore with the help of LibrarySourcedBlock.
+As of now, blockstore-backed content libraries (libraries v2) stores the blocks in blockstore and when the library is used in a course, the blocks are copied from Blockstore to Modulestore with the help of LibrarySourcedBlock.

 The coping of blocks from Blockstore to Modulestore occupies a lot of space and Modulestore has a lot of complexity which causes performance issues.
 The complete elimination of Modulestore doesn't seem to be a pragmatic solution since it is required for backward compatibility of courses.
-Pragmatic solution here is to use Modulestore more efficiently.
+The pragmatic solution here is to use Modulestore more efficiently.

-Hence, instead of storing blocks, the Modulestore will now store a reference of blocks from blockstore-backed content libraries.
-The LmsXBlockRuntime will use unit_compositor which helps to replace each reference with it's corresponding library block definitions and apply the required course-author-specified customizations.
+Hence, instead of storing blocks, the Modulestore will now store a reference of blocks from blockstore-backed v2 content libraries.
+The LmsXBlockRuntime will use unit_compositor which helps to replace each reference with its corresponding library block definitions and apply the required course-author-specified customizations.

-The user flow for the above process will be:

-#.
-Author chooses a library.
-#.
-Author can choose to reference one or multiple blocks.
-#.
-If multiple blocks of the same type are selected, ask for randomization
-#.
-If no randomization, then ask for ordering
+Studio will provide authors with two separate workflows, once for selecting one or more specific blocks and adding those specific blocks to the course, and another workflow for selecting a randomized set of blocks, so that each student will see a random block out of the set selected by the author.

 Current Architecture/Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Currently, the courses are stored in modulestore and the libraries can either be stored in Modulestore or Blockstore.
-The course lives in the Modulestore and some of the libraries in Blockstore, the [library_sourced_block](https://github.com/openedx/edx-platform/blob/master/common/lib/xmodule/xmodule/library_sourced_block.py) is used to make a copy of that blockstore based library block and store it in Modulestore itself as the child.
+Currently, the courses are stored in Modulestore and the libraries can either be stored in Modulestore or Blockstore.
+The [library_sourced_block](https://github.com/openedx/edx-platform/blob/master/common/lib/xmodule/xmodule/library_sourced_block.py) is used to make a copy of blockstore-based v2 content library block and store it in Modulestore itself as the child.

 Proposed Implementation
 ^^^^^^^^^^^^^^
 The library referencing flow would be implemented within the Studio and/or LMS processes of a single Open edX instance.
-The library content would be stored and rendered outside the modulestore.
+The library content would be stored and rendered outside the Modulestore.

 This is achieved by a unit_compositor subsystem.
 Like learning_sequences, the subsystem would be populated by CMS upon course publish.
 It would store a read-optimized form of: